colmena/colmena/README.md

     npm run dev

+The command `grunt serve` explained below wil automatically start the API.

 ### Client

 Rebuild the lb-services.js file with the correct `API_URL` for development.

     API_URL=http://0.0.0.0:3000/api grunt

-To run the client you issue the command:
+To run the client you issue the command.
+This will also start the API.

     grunt serve